 The band saw is most suitable for doing cut-off works.
 Recent applications like cutting pipes and rail stocks are the most common you will find around.
 They are easy to use with their horizontal cutting application.
 Band saws can also cut stainless steel like the Jigsaw.
 However, the only difference is that it must be at a lower speed.

-The plasma cutter is a technology innovation that uses a concentrated energy beam to cut through materials.
-Over the years, the plasma cutter has expanded in the application as far as metal cutting.
-The plasma cutter is best suitable for cutting thick stainless steel that other tools can’t cut through.
+The plasma cutter is a technological innovation that uses a concentrated energy beam to cut through materials.
+Over the years, the plasma cutter has expanded in metal cutting applications.
+The plasma cutter is best suited for thick stainless steel that other tools can’t cut through.

 Section 3: How to cut stainless steel?